Morton00000/FyD-1.6.X/README.md

 It is okay to correct my grammar/spelling just don't get overbearing.

-Also a special thanks to Captain Shadows for his help with the build script.
+Also a special thanks to AbrarSyed for his help with the gradle build script.